|

-A: Technically yes, but the 866F was not designed specifically for that task.
-If you add an optional relay to the 866F Pager Output wire, you can activate the horn while the main 866F siren goes off.
-(The pager output will still function if you do this.)
-The disadvantage to this is that the horn would continuously sound for the full 10/30 seconds.
-The reason is because the 866F Pager Output supplies a "continuous" (-) ground output, not pulsed.
-If you decide to connect a relay to power your horn, we recommend setting the siren output duration to 10 seconds.
-(When connecting a relay, keep in mind that CYCLONE's pager output is positive +12v.)
+A: Technically yes, but the 866F was not designed specifically for that task and we unfortunately do not have wiring information to make your connection job easier.
+But if you add an optional relay (automotive grade, from a 3rd party vendor) to Cyclone's Pager Output, you can activate the horn and/or illuminate the turn signals while the main 866F siren goes off.
+The side benefit is that the pager output will still function fine with our optional Paging System if you do this.
+The disadvantage to this is that the horn/lights would continuously sound/illuminate for the full 10/30 seconds the siren goes off.
+The reason is because the 866F Pager Output powers whatever device is attached to it for the full duration of the siren (full siren, not chirps).

-Q4: Where can I buy CYCLONE products?
+Q3: Where can I buy CYCLONE products?

 A: Because you get what you pay for.